 NOW AVAILABLE !

 We have chosen a central analysis server (central setup) of R-Studio to facilitate a central R-environment to do DataSHIELD analyses on.
-The reason we have setup the infrastructure this way is because of security, reproducibility of research environments, a way to share analysis easily and have some version control on the analysis-scripts.
+The reason we have set up the infrastructure this way is because of security, reproducibility of research environments, a way to share analysis easily, and to have some version of control on the analysis-scripts.

 We rather do not expose servers which contain data directly to the internet.
 The DataSHIELD network is now secured in 2 layers.
 One is the firewall between the Opal instances and the analyses server and the other one is between the central analysis server and the different research-facilities where research perform there analysis.
 Everyone who wants access to the central analysis server has to do a request for opening up the firewall to their facility or specific workstation (if needed).